ytopt-team/ytopt/README.md

 ``ytopt`` accepts as input:

   1. A code-evaluation wrapper for performance measurement
+  2. Tunable system parameters
-  2. The corresponding search space
+  3. The corresponding search space

 By sampling and evaluating a small number of input configurations, ``ytopt`` gradually builds a surrogate model of the input-output space.
 This process continues until the user-specified time or the maximum number of evaluations is reached.